jaredcosulich/nod-nft-mint-and-check-token/README.md

 providerSignerHasToken takes a provider and a contract and checks the wallet of the user to see if they have the token in their wallet.

+### walletTokens

+await walletTokens(contract, walletAddress)

+walletTokens takes a contract and a wallet address and returns an array of tokenIds that are in the wallet.

 ## Secondary Functions

 These functions are used by the primary functions and can be used separately if necessary.